canvas-medical/documentation/collections/_api/appointment.md

             description: Triggers sorting of the results by a specific criteria.
 Accepted values are date, patient and practitioner.
 Use -date, -patient, -practitioner to sort in descending order
         endpoints: [create, read, update, search]
         create:
           description: Create an **Appointment**<br><br> **Prevent Double Booking** By default, Canvas does not prevent appointments from being created if there is already an existing appointment for that provider.
-However, we have a config setting to disable double booking.
+However, Canvas has a config setting to disable double booking.
 If double booking is not allowed and the Appointment Create or Appointment Update request is trying to book an appointment for a given Provider that already has a scheduled appointment at that time, you will see a 422 error status with the following error message returned `This appointment time is no longer available.`
           responses: [201, 400, 401, 403, 405, 422]
           example_request: appointment-create-request
           example_response: appointment-create-response